abelcastilloavant/csmpi/README.md

 ```

 This package is still under development.
 Right now, the only available cloud interface is AWS S3 via
-`s3cmd`, and reading/writing files RDS files.
-There are two wrappers for this - `s3cmdread` and
+the CLI tool `s3cmd`, and reading/writing files RDS files.
+There are two wrappers for this - `s3cmdread`
-`s3cmdstore`:
+and `s3cmdstore`:
 ```r
 library(csmpi)
 s3cmdstore(iris, "temp/experimenting_with_csmpi", "s3:/path/to/my/s3bucket")